-Health care ethics (a.k.a “medical ethics”) is the application of the core principles of bioethics (autonomy, beneficence, nonmaleficence, justice) to medical and health care decisions.
+Health care ethics (a.k.a “clinical ethics” or "medical ethics") is the application of the core principles of bioethics (autonomy, beneficence, nonmaleficence, justice) to medical and health care decisions.
 It is a multidisciplinary lens through which to view complex issues and make recommendations regarding a course of action.

 Decision-making capacity is a clinical assessment regarding an individual’s ability to make informed decisions about their care.
 Decisional capacity is directly linked to informed consent and is decision dependent.

 Every adult, even those who lack decision-making capacity, has the right to refuse treatment.
 There are some circumstances where an individual’s right of refusal may be overridden by the health care team.

 There is no moral, ethical or legal difference between deciding not to start a life-sustaining treatment and deciding to stop that treatment after it has been started.
 Any treatment that is not benefiting a person or is no longer achieving a desired goal can be stopped.